Flagler Beach Fireworks Schedule for July 4, Palm Coast on July 5 in Town Center

 Parade line-up or staging takes place on Daytona Avenue North between 8 and 10 a.m.

 The parade route: east on North 6th Street, south on A1A, west on S. 6th Street, north on South Daytona Avenue.
 The parade will take place, rain or shine.
 (If there’s heavy rain at 9 p.m., fireworks won’t go off.)

-Many other activities will follow, including, at 1 p.m., the Fourth Annual Tiny Tiki & Lil’ Kahuna when, in the words of the chamber’s Gretchen Smith, “some of the cutest 3- to 5-year-old kids you’ve ever seen dance the hula, strike a favorite ‘surfing pose’ and otherwise ham it up for the audience.
+Many other activities will follow, including, at 1 p.m., the Fourth Annual Tiny Tiki & Lil’ Kahuna when 3- to 5-year-old will dance the hula, strike a favorite ‘surfing pose’ and otherwise ham it up for the audience.
 Every child who participates is a winner and leaves with a goody bag.
-(Please note advanced registration is necessary before the June 22 deadline.
-Registration will be limited to 20 boys and 20 girls.)”
-The day’s events are hosted by Flagler Beach and the Flagler Beach Chamber of Commerce.
+(Registration is limited to 20 boys and 20 girls.)”

 10 a.m.
 Independence Day Parade